zhaoou/notes/generic/javaGenerics.md

 # Generics

+:zap:

+**Generics remove variance to preserve type safety.
+We slowly relax this restriction using type paramets and wildcards, while preserving type safety.**

+When we are using **wildcards** for bounds, we are preserving type safety.
+Reading from a collection, we are using a supertype as a reference to each element.
+Writing to a collection, we are using a subtype of elements of that collection.
+This guarantees that all other references to this collection remain typesafe via Liskov substituion principle.

+**Type parameters** allow us to create methods and classes that can be used to hold, or operate on, various other types.
+When we want to use these, generic, classes and methods we need to pass them type information as a parameter.

+:rocket:

-Generics is compile time type safety mechanism in Java.
+Generics is a compile time type safety mechanism in Java.
-Type information is erased during compilation.
+Type information is erased and casts are inserted during compilation.

 * Covariant - type of collection changes with the type of its content